🔼The name Jedidiah: Summary

 The name Jedidiah is a combination of two elements:

+Since the Hebrew word for hand is יד (yad), the name Jedidiah resembles a meaning of Hand (in) Hand (with) The Lord.
 The author of Deuteronomy makes a playful reference both to the name Jedidiah and the similarity between the verb to love and hand-hand (or else, Nathan seems to refer to Deuteronomy).
-In Deuteronomy 33:12 Jacob blesses his youngest son Benjamin with the words, "May the beloved of YHWH dwell in security by Him who shields him all day; he dwells between His shoulders."
+In Deuteronomy 33:12 Jacob blesses his youngest son Benjamin with the words, "May the beloved of YHWH dwell in security by him who shields him all day; he dwells between his shoulders".

-For the meaning of the name Jedidiah, NOBS Study Bible Name List reads Beloved Of Yahweh.
+For the meaning of the name Jedidiah, NOBSE Study Bible Name List reads Beloved Of Yahweh.
 Jones' Dictionary of Old Testament Proper Names reads Beloved Of The Lord.